85rhrl/PP5/README.md

 The Gamepad emoji for the favicon was downloaded from [favicon.io](https://favicon.io/) which in turn comes from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.

-The icons used for the links in the Nav Bar and below every post were taken from [fontawesome.com](https://fontawesome.com/)
+The icons used for the links in the Nav Bar and below every post were taken from [fontawesome.com](https://fontawesome.com/).

+The images for upload media and no results found were downloaded from [Flat Icon](https://www.flaticon.com/).

-The font was downloaded from [Google Fonts](https://fonts.google.com/)
+The font was downloaded from [Google Fonts](https://fonts.google.com/).

 ### Media